 In certain recipes, that may be acceptable, but not with fudge.
 We need the sweet, creamy, sugary flavor sweetened condensed milk has to offer.
 Evaporated milk does not have added sugar and won't work in this recipe.

-I have not tested these, but it is a completely different texture than creamy peanut butter (like Jif) & I don't suggest it.
+I have not tested these, but it is a completely different texture than creamy peanut butter (like Jif) u0026 I do not recommend.

 I recommend storing it in the fridge in a sealed container and eating within one week.